w4bo/2022-bbs-dsaa/README.md

 - Data cleaning and preprocessing (hands on Python and Pandas)
 - Machine learning (hands on Sklearn)
-- Big data elaboration (hands PySpark)
+- Big data elaboration (hands on PySpark)
 - OLAP and data visualization (hands on Tableau)

 Each steps covers both theory and practice.